srowley/ggity/README.md

 [Contex](https://github.com/mindok/contex) - GGity is getting close to feature parity with Contex.
 At present, Contex's Gantt charts and horizontal bar charts are the primary missing pieces.
 Contex is, however, more widely used, so some of the kinks are worked out.
-Also and maybe more importantly, Contex is simpler those who just want to draw a simple bar chart and are not familiar with grammar of graphics concepts will likely find Contex easier to use.
+Also and maybe more importantly, Contex is simpler.
+Those who just want to draw a simple bar chart and are not familiar with grammar of graphics concepts will likely find Contex easier to use.

 [Plotex](https://github.com/elcritch/plotex) - focused on time series; it is possible that for some time series-related needs Plotex may be better optimized or easier to learn.